Many Roads to Here / Now

 Liberation is never really about finding or picking up an answer or a solution, but rather, it is about seeing through the imaginary problem.

-What are some of the other common approaches to seeing through the imaginary problem that show up in Buddhism, Advaita, and other kinds of nondual teachings?
+What are some of the common approaches to seeing through the imaginary problem that show up in Buddhism, Advaita, and other kinds of nondual teachings?

 One approach is to encourage an awareness of the thoughts and stories that are the basic building blocks of suffering and confusion, and especially the root thought-story that "I" am an independent, separate self authoring "my" life.
 As we begin to see these stories as stories and as we become aware that thoughts are nothing but conditioned ideas, they lose their power.